SenseLogic/CODEX/README.md

     }
     ```

-*   Don't use abbreviations or single-letter variables.
+*   Do not use abbreviations or single-letter variables.

     ```cs
     Tank findTank(